 The AMEX Everyday card is a great option for consumers looking for a credit card to use every day.
 Increased points for daily purchases each month and bonus points for common stops at the supermarket make this card easy to add to your wallet.
 Just don't miss a payment because you'll be stuck paying a market premium in APR interest.

-Capital One Quicksilver Cash Rewards can earn unlimited points on everyday purchases.
+Capital One Quicksilver earns you unlimited points on everyday purchases at a rate of 1.5%.

 You don't have to spend a lot to earn the introductory offer.
-And you can even apply your bonus money toward your statement balance.
+With a minimum spend of $500 you can quickly be in a position to take advantage of the $150 welcome offer.
+You can even apply your bonus money toward your statement balance.

 Redeem your rewards anytime.
 Cash rewards can be redeemed at any time.
 There is no minimum or maximum amount needed to cash in and rewards earned on this credit card don't expire as long as your account is open.